 - Familiar: the exceptional attention given to surrounding buildings, places and details during the project design.
-A highly “contextual” design solution in which the newly “adopted child” looks as if it had always been a visually harmonious member of the larger family of forms, textures and colors which can be found in the neighborhood.
+A highly “contextual” design solution in which the new design looks as if it had always been a visually harmonious part of the neighborhood.

 - Infrastructure: including facilities, utilities, roadways, bridges, streetscape, parkways and trails.

-- Interiors: an interior space, including residential, commercial, retail and public-sector structures.
+- Interiors: an interior space in residential, commercial, retail or public sector structures.

-- Legends: projects or places that have stood the “test of time” over 25 years or more -- icons of our collective memory that make Loudoun County unique.
+- Legends: projects or places that have stood the “test of time” over 25 years or more – icons that make Loudoun County unique.

 - Makeovers: historic renovation and/or adaptive reuse projects that mirror Loudoun’s reputation as a place of rich contrasts and preserve a piece of its unique history.

 - Winner: 338 Net Zero (Peter Burnett, owner and general contractor; Kevin Ruedisueli, architect)